Son of drug kingpin 'El Chapo' pleads not guilty to drug trafficking charges in Chicago - KVIA

 In recent years, Guzmán’s sons have led a faction of the cartel known as the little Chapos, or “Chapitos,” that has been identified as a main exporter of fentanyl to the U.S. market.
 Last year, U.S. prosecutors unsealed sprawling indictments against more than two dozen members of the Sinaloa cartel, Guzmán López and his brothers, in a fentanyl-trafficking investigation.

-At Tuesday’s hearing, security was tight, with cellphones, laptops and other electronics barred from the courtroom.
+At Tuesday’s brief hearing, security was tight, with cellphones, laptops and other electronics barred from the courtroom.
+Guzmán López remained standing, leaning into the microphone to answer the judge, often with his arms folded behind him.

 Guzmán López remained jailed in Chicago and was due back in court on Sept.
 30.